KilledByAPixel/OS13k/README.md

 - You can start with an old project but polish it up a lot, minify it and make it work with OS13k
 - We will need to curate the best and perhaps smallest content for what actually lands in the JS13k build
 - Anything left out of the JS13k build will still be available in the full GitHub version
-- We make this repo public on day 1 of JS13k and open source everything, haven't decided on license yet

 ### [You can learn more about JS13k here](https://js13kgames.com/)